 - On a physiological level, whiplash looks like tissue inflammation, localized swelling, impaired circulation, pain-mediating hormonal and metabolic changes, and, on a more subacute or chronic scale, scar tissue formation and muscle weakening.

-Top 3 Reasons to See A Chiropractor if You Have Whiplash
+Top Three Reasons to See a Chiropractor if You Have Whiplash

 Chiropractic care can relieve your symptoms without forcing you to become reliant on medications.
-Our doctor of chiropractic uses spinal adjustments, massage therapy, and other non-invasive techniques to facilitate symptom relief without drugs or invasive procedures.
+Our chiropractic doctor uses spinal adjustments, massage therapy, and other non-invasive techniques to facilitate symptom relief without drugs or invasive procedures.

 A chiropractor can diagnose, minimize, and/or prevent whiplash symptoms before they even develop!
 Whiplash often doesn’t show any signs until a few days or weeks after the precipitating event, thanks to surging hormones that mask pain.
 A chiropractor can identify hidden warning signs of whiplash (such as muscle guarding and decreased range of motion) and address underlying factors that may contribute to the condition (including postural abnormalities and even subjective stress), thereby preventing you from suffering in the first place!